fbruenig/THeSeuSS/CONTRIBUTING.rst

 with the development processes, but `other kinds of contributions`_ are also appreciated.

-If you are new to using git_ or have never collaborated in a project previously, please have a look at `contribution-guide.org`_.
-Other resources are also listed in the excellent `guide created by FreeCodeCamp`_ [#contrib1]_.

 Please notice, all users and contributors are expected to be **open, considerate, reasonable, and respectful**.
 When in doubt, `Python Software Foundation's Code of Conduct`_ is a good reference in terms of behavior